eromatiya/A-Personal-Arch-Installation-Guide/README.md

 ## POST INSTALLATION

+In post installation we will be using a lot of `sudo`.
+I'm not responsible if you broke your newly installed system.
+Remember that this guide is *for* **future me**.

 #### Install X server

 After booting up, you will be greeted by TTY.
 Still, there's no sign of GUI everywhere.
 So we need to install it.
 But before that, we need an internet connection!
 Follow this [guide](#connect-to-internet).
 Make sure to open the guide in a new tab, otherwise this page will scroll up instead and I think you don't want that.